cyberpeacemaker/sn-redhat-rhcsa/RH134/ch-01-script.md

 * **Array indexing** (`${array[index]}`).
 TODO: 30
 - `/etc/profile`, `/etc/bash.bashrc`
-- [numeric comparison, string comparison, string unary]
+- exit code, [numeric comparison, string comparison, string unary]
 ---

 Bash arrays are just a list of individual variables.
 This means there are no optimizations like memory resizing or pre-allocating space, which you might find in more sophisticated data structures in other languages.
 As a result, arrays in Bash are simple and not as flexible or efficient as in other languages.